Senja (genre): Popularity

+Parade Hujan (formerly known as Payung Teduh) performing at Synchronize Fest, Kemayoran, Jakarta.

 In the early to mid-2010s, the Senja style of indie music was on the rise.
 The band Payung Teduh emerged as an important pioneer by combining acoustic folk, jazz and kroncong elements in their melodious songs.
 Since songs like "Untuk Perempuan yang Sedang Dalam Pelukan" and "Menuju Senja", Payung Teduh has captured the attention of independent music listeners.
 The last song being the main popularity for the term "Senja" for the sub culture and genre.
-This wave was followed by the emergence of other bands such as Fourtwnty, Banda Neira, Senar Senja, Danilla, Barasuara, Silampukau, to writers-musicians Fiersa Besari and others who offer alternative music nuances with different lyrics from the mainstream.
+This wave was followed by the emergence of other bands such as Fourtwnty, Banda Neira (band), Senar Senja, Danilla, Barasuara, Silampukau, to writers-musicians Fiersa Besari and others who offer alternative music nuances with different lyrics from the mainstream.
 They offer soft music and impressionistic lyrics - describing moments, times and conditions with deep contemplation.
 Some consider the emergence of alternative bands in the 2010s to be similar to the wave of indie bands in the 2000s, but with a different spirit that is more personal and poetic.

 At its peak, around 2016‒2017, Senja indie music exploded in popularity.
 Payung Teduh's song "Akad" became a national phenomenon; the romantic and upbeat song dominated radio charts across Indonesia.
 The popularity of "Akad" had once become a staple song to accompany marriage proposals and weddings due to its instrumentation and lyrics.
 The success of Payung Teduh marks the growing acceptance of poetic indie music by the mainstream.
 However, Payung Teduh's frontman Mohammad Istiqamah Djamad, also known by "is", who had become the poster-boy of Indonesian Indie, announced his departure from the band in late 2017 amid creative differences.
 To whom, he felt that all indie bands in Indonesia were "doing business now."